What is Skylanders Imaginators?

 With full voice acting throughout, and plenty of visual prompts, there's no need for a strong reading ability to be able to get in on the fun here, although the youngest of players will likely want to play alongside an older sibling (or parent!) so they have plenty of back up for the tougher levels!
 For the hard of hearing, we should note that the game doesn't feature subtitles during cutscenes.

-As with the other Skylanders games, there's little here for parent's to be concerned about.
-With nothing in the way of swearing or sex, perhaps the only thing to note is very mild, cartoon style violence.
-Characters will use all sorts of weapons, from laser firing pistols to frying pans to attack enemies, although there's nothing in the way of realistic impacts, as foes simply flash red, before fading away when defeated.
+As with the other Skylanders games, there's very little in the way of mature content in Skylanders Imaginators.
+With nothing in the way of swearing or sex, perhaps the only thing of note is some very mild, cartoon style violence.
+Characters will use all sorts of weapons, from laser firing pistols to frying pans to attack enemies, with nothing in the way of realistic impacts, as foes simply flash red, before fading away when defeated.